 From late June to July, rambling and climbing roses tumble through the borders and the rich planting on the east terrace is repeated, drawing the eye down the border.
 The North Terrace is full of exotic lush plants such as banana plants, cannas, echiums and artichokes.

 The formal garden

-Walking through a yew arbour, you emerge to a view of the formal lawn lined with neatly clipped topiary and a knife-sharp trimmed yew hedge.
+Once through a yew arbour, get a view of the formal lawn lined with neatly clipped topiary and a knife-sharp trimmed yew hedge.

 Set against the dark green of the yew and running alongside the east terrace is a classic herbaceous border, showcasing hot vibrant colours of dahlias and cannas contrasting with rich blues, oranges and pinks of lilies and sedums.

 From the terraces look down into a delightfully charming sunken rose garden filled with the aroma of the roses that are in full flower by mid-June.
 The flowers here are vibrant sorbet tones with roses that grow up tripods to provide height and seclusion.

 Rather than traditional rose gardens with bare earth between the flowers, the rose beds are generously underplanted with displays of geraniums, foxgloves and salvias to create a soft, romantic cottage-garden effect.